Skip to content

 Deep Sea Vents

-Deep sea vents (hydrothermal vents) are fissures in volcanically active areas of the seafloor where heat and minerals escape from the earth.
+Deep sea vents are fissures in volcanically active areas of the seafloor where heat and minerals escape from the earth.
 These vents may be a crack or, overtime with the deposit of minerals, may have built into a column that continues to spout heated mineral-enriched water from its tip.
 Deep sea vents are a unique underwater biome because they offer both heat and bacteria-rich water in an otherwise cold and barren deep-sea environment.
 They are often an oasis of strange life.

 In fictional worlds, deep sea vents may pose a terrain hazard during recovery of a shipwreck, may be the territory of a great leviathan (or the place it keeps its eggs), or an important source of heat or power for underwater civilizations.